gabrielcuvillier/arxwasm/README.md

 The process is straightforward: use the "Select Files" button in the main web page, and select all the *.pak files.
 They will be copied to a local HTML5 filesystem from which the Native Client module will be able to read.

-Note this option will really duplicate game data to somewhere in Chrome cache, as when Native Client modules are ran from the Web, direct access to local filesystem is not possible.
+Note this option will really duplicate game data to somewhere in Chrome cache, as Native Client modules ran from the Web can't have direct access to local filesystem.

 Once all data is copied (be sure to wait for all selected files to complete), simply click on "Launch Arx" button... and here you go: Arx Fatalis is running in your browser!